Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 If you don’t have them yet, you will need to create CircleCI, Scaleway, and Pulumi accounts.

 Scaleway offers 100 EUR credit for newly created accounts, which will come in handy when trying it out.
-This is also valid credit for certain GPU instances which the demo project uses, provided you verify your identity and payment method following their instructions.
+This is also valid credit for certain GPU instances which the demo project uses.
+You will need to verify your identity and provide a payment method following their instructions.

-For CircleCI we will be using the free tier.
-Same for Pulumi.
+For both CircleCI and Pulumi, you will be using the free tier.

 For CircleCI, make sure you are an admin in the organization you are using for the project.
 Configuring new runner namespaces will require admin access.